KIMBEOBWOO/nestjs-security/README.md

 ## Prerequisites

 This project requires NodeJS (version 16 or later) and NPM.
-[Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
+[Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are very easy to install.
 To make sure you have them available on your machine, try running the following command.

 ```sh
 $ npm -v && node -v